Adele Makes Rare Public Appearance To Talk About The Grenfell Tower Fire

 “I miss you all and I can’t wait to see you all,” she added.
 “Stay safe.
 Stay healthy.”

-The 24-story Grenfell Tower in West London caught fire on June 14, 2017, in the early morning.
+The 24-story Grenfell Tower in West London caught fire in the early morning of June 14, 2017.
 More than 70 people were injured and 72 people died in the inferno, which was the largest structural fire in the country since 1988.
 Another 223 residents escaped the fire.

 The blaze started after a refrigerator-freezer on the fourth floor malfunctioned and the fire was able to spread rapidly, exacerbated by a flammable material that covered the exterior of the building.
 Survivors and supporters continue to call for a broad investigation into the tragedy and the management of the building prior to the blaze.
 Adele has been a vocal supporter of the cause.